-Make your life easier by trying these tips and tricks!
+Make your life easier by trying these DIY barn hacks!

 - Coffee drinkers will have an edge here!
 Next time you go to the supermarket, buy one of those big plastic coffee containers.
 After you’re done with the coffee, reuse the container as a feed scooper.